jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 ## The Verdict

+The level of personal service you get when buying a bike from Rodeo Labs is impressive.
+Yes, there were some hiccups along the way, but the communication was great from the start, and Stephen clearly is personaly invested in making sure his customers are happy.
+I get the strong impression that, should I happen to encounter any issues with the frameset, Rodeo Labs will continue to provide that same level of support down the road.
+The Trail Donkey is a passion project, and that shows in both the thoughtful design of the frameset itself as well as in the way Rodeo Labs talks about the product and is fostering a sense of community among riders of their bikes.

 I look forward to using the Trail Donkey for cyclocross this year as well as getting it out on some more technical single track soon.
 I'll certainly provide an update once I'm able to do so;
 these are just my initial impressions after the first couple of rides.
 So far, however, I feel